 But THEN I found a name and a link in the back of one of these books.
 “Click here for books by Kathleen Hope.”
 Well!
 Who is she?
 So I looked her up on Amazon and “Kathleen Hope” had authored — or I should say “authored” — FIVE MILLION EROTICA NOVELS.
 There were bare muscley manly chests everywhere!
 Holy mackerel, what a business!

 (Note: “Kathleen Hope” is still selling erotica left and right, guys, so somebody’s still making bank.
 That sucks.)

 At any rate, after I told Amazon, they took down the rose book very quickly.
 “Nancy Ross” is still selling books, unfortunately, but this particular “person” seems to be delisted, so she won’t show up when you do a search for her.
 Amazon will do that to plagiarists, at least.

 The rose book paperback that they plagiarized is still up on Amazon, though it’s out of stock.
 My review is still on it!
 I’ve included it here because I’m just a little bit proud of it.

 I’m still selling more rose books than she is.
-I put that review on every copy of her rose book I could find, even the one on Bok that was all in Swedish or Danish, but I translated the best I could and was able to even put my review up there.
-I just figured I’d use her platform to advertise my book, why not.
+I put that review on every copy of her rose book I could find, even the one on Bok that was all in Swedish or Danish.
+I figured I’d use her platform to advertise my book, why not.

 Anyway, that is my cautionary tale.
 What a world!!